secretstartups/handbook/blog/index.html.md

 - Accuracy of the technical components of the blog. (i.e., If we're using the wrong CLI command or stating something inaccurate about their service/product offering)
 - The headline, only in cases where the partner or their product or services are named in the headline

 We should not proceed to publish the blog post until the partner manager has received the feedback and/or has received acknowledgment from the partner that they have read the draft within the 48-hour window.
-If we need to escalate within the Alliance team, @bjung is the highest escalation point within that team.

-**It should be noted that this is a courtesy review of the content, not a formal approval from our partner to publish the post.
-It should ultimately be GitLab's decision if to go live with the post or not.**

 ### Joint announcements

 Joint announcements with partners or other third parties should first be [proposed to the Corporate Communications team](/handbook/marketing/corporate-marketing/#requests-for-announcements) ahead of writing to maximize impact and ensure alignment across teams.
 They will decide whether we issue a press release, blog post, or communicate via other channels.
-If they decide to move forward with a blog post, please follow the instructions [for time-sensitive blog posts](#process-for-time-sensitive-posts).
+If they decide to move forward with a blog post, please ping either @vsilverthorne or @Sglitten.

-If we are doing a joint announcement with another company, the announcement post should appear on one party's site, to maximize impact.
-If both parties wish to publish a blog post about an announcement, the posts should be original and each take a unique angle, offering something new and valuable to the reader.
-In some cases this may mean a post takes more time to be researched, written, and reviewed, which may necessitate publishing shortly after the official announcement, if planning further ahead is not possible.
-Posts tend to get more traffic with this approach, rather than publishing and promoting duplicate posts on two blogs, or rushing to get a straightforward announcement out.

 ### Guest posts by GitLab partners